llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 false positive ODR violation diagnostic due to using inconsistent qualified but the same type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ODR violations are a common issue when using modules.
-Sometimes it's a true
+Clang sometimes produces
-positive result where the program violates the One Definition Rule, other times
+false-positive diagnostics or fails to produce true-positive diagnostics of the
-it is a false positive result.
-One often reported example is:
+One Definition Rule.
+One often-reported example is:

 .. code-block:: c++